mrod366/foodtruckapp/README.md

-# foodtruckapp
+# Food Truck App
-Food Truck App
+The food truck app is an application that helps users find the best food trucks near them.